chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

 * The ``max iters`` is set to 1000.
 This is a lot more steps than how much it should take to solve the system.

 * The ``max krylov vectors`` is set to 1000.
 This is to ensure that we keep the full Arnoldi basis for each new iteration.
-From experience keeping a maximum of Krylov vector results in a faster resolution for this case than clearing the basis after a certain number of ``gmres`` iterations.
+From experience keeping a maximum of Krylov vector results in a faster resolution for this case than clearing the basis after a lower number of ``gmres`` iterations.

 * The ``relative residual`` is set to 1e-4.
 This is small enough, so we don't under-resolve our matrix and do extra non-linear steps because of it, and at the same, it doesn't require too many ``gmres`` iterations.